 Nothing tastes like a beach vacation quite like a truly delicious crab cake.
-This Broiled Crab Cake Recipe (heavy on the crab, no filler!) brings that Eastern Shore holiday to your very own kitchen with no fuss and no muss.
-It’s one of my favorite simple seafood recipes and I can’t wait for you to try it!
+This No Filler Crab Cake Recipe brings that Eastern Shore holiday to your very own kitchen with no fuss and no muss.
+It's one of my favorite simple seafood recipes and I can't wait for you to try it!

 Before we start cooking crab, let’s talk about buying crab!